TL;DR

 Key Terms to Understand:

-Many policies now include a suite of wellness benefits designed to keep you healthy and resilient:
+Many policies now include a suite of wellness benefits designed to support your health and resilient:

 By taking advantage of these benefits, you can build a lifestyle that is more resilient to the pressures of modern work.
 As a WeCovr client, you also get complimentary access to our AI-powered calorie and nutrition tracking app, CalorieHero, to further support your health goals.
 We also offer discounts on other insurance products, like life or income protection, when you take out a PMI policy with us.